 The Elementary Reading/Language Arts program in Anne Arundel County Public Schools is designed to accelerate achievements for all students.
-To attain this important academic goal, the Open Court Reading Program, AACPS Explicit Lessons and Writing Curriculum form the foundation of language arts instruction at Meade Heights Elementary.
+To attain this important academic goal, AACPS Explicit Lessons and Writing Curriculum form the foundation of language arts instruction at Meade Heights Elementary.
 Utilizing these resources allows for student engagement in a wide variety of activities that explicitly enhance their skills in phonemic awareness, phonics, fluency, comprehension, vocabulary, and writing.
-Differentiated instruction occurs with the "Walking To Enrichment" Program.
-This program exposes students to Guided Reading books, Junior Novels, Images Magazines, and intervention materials that meet the instructional level of each student and build confidence and greater independence with reading.
+This program exposes students to guided reading books that meet the instructional level of each student and build confidence and greater independence in reading.

 Stem in Society